GENI-NSF/geni-tools/README.txt

    supply a matching -V option to that script.
    Supply the --debug argument for more detailed logging.

+   You may replace the sample aggregate by extending `ReferenceAggregateManager`, and then supplying the `-D` argument to `gcf-am.py`.

 4. Run the GCF installation testing client:

    $ python src/gcf-test.py